AmonraReis/AmonraReis/README.md

 I am studying the second semester of analysis and systems development at the university of the valley of rio dos sinos

 >
-I currently work as a support analyst and focus for the testing area.

 <